jcovington16/jcovington16/README.md

 ### <div align="center">I'm Joshua, a Full Stack Developer 🧑🏽‍💻</div>

 -  I’m a graduate of the Full Stack Developer Bootcamp @[devCodeCamp](https://devcodecamp.com)

-- I'm focusing heavy on improving my frontend skills
+-  I'm also soon to graduate from Harvard at the Extension School with my masters

-- ❓ Ask me about anything related to MERN stack and network engineering
+- I'm focusing heavy on becoming more of an well rounded engineer and level up in my careeer.

 - Cool story about me: I used to jump out of perfectly good aircrafts when I was in the Army.
 Airborne! ✈️